I’m going to start with my favorite training whistle. Also, I’ll give you my pick of the top three best dog whistles for training most pet dogs.

-The first thing you’ll notice is that these whistles are all made by one company (I really should have shares in these guys!)
-Acme is British dog training whistle manufacturer who sell their whistles worldwide.
+The first thing you’ll notice is that these options are all made by one company (I really should have shares in these guys!)
+Acme is British dog training whistle manufacturer who sell their products worldwide.

 All these Acme whistles are made from extremely robust hard plastic.
 Mine last for years (or until I lose them!)
 I recommend the bright colors if you are prone to losing things too!

-Don’t forget to buy a lanyard to put the whistle around your neck.
+Don’t forget to buy a lanyard to put it around your neck.
 They don’t come with the lanyard included

-Okay, so those are my favorite whistles, but there are of course many other good quality whistles on the market.
+Okay, so those are my favorite choices, but there are of course many other good quality whistles on the market.

 We’ll look at some of those in a moment.
-First, let’s take a closer look at what whistles can actually do for you and your dog.
+First, let’s take a closer look at what this product can actually do for you and your dog.

 What does a dog whistle do?

 A dog whistle is a cue.
 In the old days we used to talk about ‘commands’ but most dog trainers use the word ‘cue’ now, and in many ways it’s a better word.